vijay2249/BoringNotes/Azure/Azure-Fundamentals/Architecture-Services/compute-and-network-services.md

 App service supports windows and linux OS.
 It enables automated deployments from Github, Azure DevOps, or any git repo to support a continuous deployment model

-Azure app service is an HTTp-based service for hosting web applications, REST APIs, and mobile backends.
+Azure app service is an HTTP-based service for hosting web applications, REST APIs, and mobile backends.

 #### Types of app services
 App services handles most of the infrastructure decisions you deal with in hosting web-accessible apps: